-"I'm really laid-back and easy to work with!"
+"I'm laid-back and easy to work with!"

 People who say that they're easy to work with, who feel the need to spell it out, are usually quite the opposite.
 They're also likely to be insecure of the fact that they know they're difficult to work with and are paranoid that you may have heard about their bad behaviour.

-It's quite a desperate thing to say as well – like they're almost trying to sell themselves to you.
+It's quite a sad thing to say as well – like they're almost trying to sell themselves to you.
 These types are likely to have a string of former agencies or freelancers behind them, never really able to stick with one company due to their over-demanding nature.

 "I'd do it myself, as it's an easy job, but I don't have time!"

 This type is very likely to undervalue your work and not respect or appreciate the number of skills, expertise and time involved in any project.
 If your creative skills are so easy, and they really can do it themselves, then why would you want to work with someone who is going to be very fussy, over-demanding and unappreciative of your work?